-The Accessible Information Standard is a new law to make sure that people who have a disability, impairment or sensory loss are given information they can easily read or understand.
+The Accessible Information Standard is a law to make sure that people who have a disability, impairment or sensory loss are given information they can easily read or understand.

 For more information please see this information leaflet:

 OR watch the video from 'STRAIGHT TALKERS' below

 Both Sunny Meed Surgery and Goldsworth Park Health Centre are accessible by patients who are disabled.